dt-orders/browser-traffic/README.md

 # Overview

 This is a simple script to send some browser traffic to the dt-orders app with a configurable loop count and base URL.

+See the [overview repo](https://github.com/dt-orders/overview) for how to setup the application.

 # Running